 How much does it cost?

 Costs vary based on the size and configuration of the activity and the associated costs of the particular activity.

-The BC IDP program currently consists of a monthly $25 membership and $100-150 practice plan based on the particular player pool (age/grade) and average session time.
+The BASE BC IDP program currently consists of a monthly $25 membership and $100-150 practice plan based on the particular player pool (age/grade) and average session time.

-Blue Chip Uniforms average $75 are high-quality reversible and are used for a 12-month period from Spring to Spring season for games and an additional 12 months as the primary practice uniform.
+Blue Chip game and practice uniforms average $100 are high-quality reversible and are used for a 12-month period from Spring to Spring season for games and an additional 12 months as the primary practice uniform.